Newsletters are great for engaging your organization’s membership. But in order for your newsletter to effectively do that, the content must be:

 Much of your newsletter will be about your organization — and that’s completely fine.
 But consider every now and then having a section spotlighting other companies, organizations, resources, etc. For example:

-- Social media accounts to follow
+- Social media accounts to follow (from industry thought leaders to Harvard Business Review)

 - Industry blogs worth reading (in addition to your own, if you have one)